 species that sleeps at night and remains active during the day, just as humans

-Once a rat found the platform, it therefore had the opportunity to use the nearby designs as landmarks.
-If a rat remembered the landmarks, it would be able to quickly find the platform the next time it was placed in the pool.
+But once they did, they had the opportunity to commit the location to memory.
+That's because the researchers had provided rats with a kind of landmark -- a distinctive geometric shape placed on the inside of the pool's wall.
+If a rat remembered the landmark, it would be able to quickly find the platform the next time it was placed in the pool.

 The question was: How readily would rats learn?